-(1) $\frac{(a)}{(a)}$ PRE-FILING
+(1)[(a)] PRE-FILING

-CONFERENCE - Prior to formal filing, the applicant shall meet with the Design Excellence [Review] preliminary Officer to discuss applicable design concepts, procedures, submittal documents, and similar matters.
-The Office shall determine whether the matter can be approved by the Officer as specified under 27-6(b)(2).
-If the Officer determines that full Board approval is necessary, the Officer shall further determine if preliminary-Board-review-is required, or if the applicant may proceed directly to final action by the Board.
+CONFERENCE - Prior to formal filing, the applicant shall meet with the Design Excellence [Review] Officer to discuss preliminary design concepts, applicable procedures, submittal documents, and similar matters.
+The Office shall determine whether the matter can be approved by the Officer as specified under27-6(b)(2).
+If the Officer determines that full Board approval is necessary, the Officer shall further determine if preliminary Board review is required, or if the applicant may proceed directly to final action by the Board.

-[(b)]PRELIMINARY-BOARD REVIEW-Where determined to be necessary by the Officer, the Board shall first consider the application at a preliminary review meeting.
+[(b)]PRELIMINARY BOARD REVIEW Where determined to be necessary by the Officer, the Board shall first consider the application at a preliminary review meeting.
 This meeting shall not be considered a hearing, and notice shall not be required.
 The extent of the review shall be concept plans on building mass and scale.
 The Board will provide comments to the applicant for the applicant to consider for final Board review.

-- [(e)]FINAL BOARD REVIEW-Final Board review shall be considered a public hearing as specified under Article 27-6(b)(1)(f) and will be subject to the notice requirements of Article 27-6 (b)(1)(e), Authorization permits may only be issued by the Board after action at a hearing.] - $(2) \frac{d}{d}$ FILING MATERIALS Depending on the scope of work of the project, the Board shall require the submission of any or all of the following: application and proposal summary, site analysis, site plan, floor plans(s), elevations, sections, and renderings.
-[The-Board, where it deems necessary in order to review a particular application, may require the submission of any or all of the following items: architectural plans, plot plans, landscaping plans, plans for off-street parking, elevations of all portions of proposed additions to structures, photographs, elevations, or perspective drawings showing the proposed structure-and existing structures that are within one hundred (100) feet or are substantially related to it visually or by reason of function, traffic generation or other characteristics.]
+- [(e)]FINAL BOARD REVIEW-Final Board review shall be considered a public-hearing as-specified under Article-27-6(b)(1)(f)-and-will-be subject to the notice requirements of Article 27-6 (b)(1)(e), Authorization permits may only be issued by the Board after action at a hearing.] - FILING MATERIALS $(2) \frac{d}{d}$ Depending on the scope of work of the project, the Board shall require the submission of any or all of the following: application and proposal summary, site analysis, site plan, floor plans(s), elevations, sections, and renderings.
+[The Board, where it deems necessary in order to review a particular application, may require the submission of any or all of the following items: architectural plans, plot plans, landscaping plans, plans for off street parking, elevations of all portions of proposed additions to structures, photographs, elevations, or perspective drawings showing the proposed structure and existing structures that are within one hundred (100) feet or are substantially related to it visually or by reason of function, traffic generation or other characteristics.]